MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/arrayindexoffunction.md

 ---
 title: array_index_of() - Azure Data Explorer
-description: Learn how to use the array_index_of() function to search the array for a specified item, and return its position in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022
+description: Learn how to use the array_index_of() function to search an array for a specified item, and return its position. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022
 ---
 # array_index_of()

-Searches the array for the specified item, and returns its position.
+Searches an array for the specified item, and returns its position.

 ## Syntax